livepeer/LIPs/LIPs/LIP-snapshot_earnings.md

 ### `BondingManager` API changes

-#### `claimSnapShotEarnings(uint256 _rewards, uint256 _fees, bytes32[] memory _earningsProof)`
+#### `claimSnapshotEarnings(uint256 _rewards, uint256 _fees, bytes32[] memory _earningsProof)`

-* `_rewards` is the amount of rewards owed to `msg.sender` up until and including the round the snapshot was taken.
+* `_pendingStake` is the stake of `msg.sender` at the snapshot including the amount of rewards owed to `msg.sender` up until and including the round the snapshot was taken.

-* `_fees` is the amount of fees owed to `msg.sender` up until and including the round the snapshot was taken.
+* `_pendingFees` is the amount of fees owed to `msg.sender` up until and including the round the snapshot was taken.

-* `_earningsProof` is a sorted array of `KECCAK256` hashes of sibling leaves on the branch of the leaf for the delegator up to the root.
+* `_earningsProof` is an array of `keccak256` sibling hashes on the branch of the leaf for the delegator up to the root.
 This is required to reconstruct the root hash of the tree.
-Both the tree resembling the pre-image of the root hash as well as the proof array are assumed to be sorted in the same way.
+The leaves of the tree are sorted based on delegator address.
 A leaf consists of `{delegator, rewards, fees}`

-1. Create the KECCAK256 hash using the leaf for the delegator's (`msg.sender`) rewards and fees as pre-image.
+1. Create the `keccak256` hash using the leaf for the delegator's (`msg.sender`) rewards and fees as pre-image.

 `bytes32 leaf = keccak256(abi.encodePacked(msg.sender, _rewards, _fees));`